frozenzero123/YOGA-S740/README-EN.md

 ## Can't drive
 |  | Details |
 |:-: | :-:|
-|Keyboard backlight ｜ The keyboard backlight cannot be turned off automatically, you need to manually control the turn off (especially sleep) fn+spacebar｜
+|Keyboard backlight| The keyboard backlight cannot be turned off automatically, you need to manually control the turn off (especially sleep) fn+spacebar｜
 |More|。。。|